liguyon/42-curriculum/2-so_long/README.md

 - **Patrolling enemies**: Enemies will patrol their assigned areas.
 If Kyky enters their line of sight, they will pursue him.

 In so_long, touching enemies is fatal.
-The goal is to collect all the coins while staying hidden frome enemies.
+The goal is to collect all the coins while staying hidden from enemies.
 Use the game mechanics to your advantage to help Kyky escape and regain his dignity.

 ## Build